Distributionally-Robust Optimization with Noisy Data for Discrete Uncertainties Using Total Variation Distance: Numerical Example

 where inequality follows from that $-\|\xi-\xi'\|+\|\bar{\xi}-\xi'\|\leq \|\bar{\xi}-\xi\|$ and that

-This concludes the proof. \end{proof}
+This concludes the proof. \end{proof} \fi

 For the sake of comparison, we consider three linear regression models.
 The baseline for the best achievable performance is given by the optimal linear regression model using noise-less data.
 Note that, by construction, no linear regression model can beat the baseline.
 However, according to Theorem~\ref{tho:consistency}, the performance of the distributionally-robust linear regression converges to the baseline, i.e., the proposed distributionally-robust regression model is asymptotically consistent and optimal, if $\mathbb{O}$ in Proposition~\ref{prop:DP} is uniformly diagonally dominant.
+Due to the special form of the conditional probability $\O$ in Proposition~\ref{prop:DP},

+where $\propto$ denotes equality up to re-scaling by a constant or proportionality (c.f., Proposition~\ref{prop:DP}) and $\min_{\xi\neq \xi'}\|\xi-\xi'\|=1$ in this example.
+Therefore, Assumption~\ref{assum:diagonally_dominant} is satisfied if

-This assumption is satisfied if $\epsilon\gtrapprox 64.17$.
+or equivalently if $\epsilon>2\mathrm{diam}(\Xi)\log(|\Xi|)\approx 64.17$.
 Note that, although we consider privacy budgets $\epsilon$ that are below this bound and thus the conditional density of the privacy-preserving noise is not uniformly diagonally dominant, we can still observe asymptotic consistency numerically.
 We compare the baseline performance with the performance of two linear regression models in the noisy regime.
-One of the regression models is na\"{i}vy constructed from the noisy data without any processing (i.e., as if the data was noiseless).
+One of the regression models is na\"{i}vely constructed from the noisy data without any processing (i.e., as if the data was noiseless).
 The other model is the distributionally-robust regression model that can be extracted from Corollary~\ref{cor:worst_case}.
-Figure~\ref{fig:1} illustrates the out-of-sample performance $\E^\P[h(\hat{x}_N,\xi)]$ for linear regression with noise-less non-private data (dash-dotted line), na\"{i}ve linear regression with noisy data (dashed lines), and distributionally-robust linear regression with noisy data (solid lines) versus the number of data points $N$.
-For $\epsilon=3.0$, the out-of-sample performance of the distributionally-robust regression model improves more rapidly than the na\"{i}ve regression model, which is eventually surpassed.
-For $\epsilon=10$, the out-of-sample performance of the distributionally-robust regression model is superior to the na\"{i}ve regression model for the entire range.
-In both cases, as the number of data points $N$ grows, the out-of-sample performance of the distributionally-robust regression model approaches that of the noise-less regression model, albeit at a slow rate.
+This optimization problem is modelled using CVX~\cite{cvx} and solved using SeDuMi~\cite{sturm1999using}.
+The codes for conducting the experiments in this section can be downloaded from GitHub\footnote{https://github.com/farhadfarokhi/NoisyDRO}.